 How to create alerting and recording rules

-Guide explaining how to create alerting and recording rules in the Observability Platform.
+Learn how to create alerting and recording rules in the Giant Swarm Observability Platform using PrometheusRule resources.

-The Giant Swarm Observability Platform provides an alerting pipeline that you can configure per tenant as well as allow you to create your own alerting and recording rules per tenant.
+The Giant Swarm Observability Platform provides an alerting pipeline that you can configure per tenant.
+This enables you to create your own alerting and recording rules per tenant.

-Warning: As our multi-tenancy aligns tenants across our platform on Grafana Organizations please make sure that the observability.giantswarm.io/tenant label defined on your rules references an existing tenant defined in a Grafana Organization.
-Any PrometheusRules that references a non-existing tenant will be ignored.
-Learn more about our multi-tenancy in Multi-tenancy in the observability platform
+Warning: The observability.giantswarm.io/tenant label on your rules must reference an existing tenant defined in a Grafana Organization.
+The system ignores any PrometheusRule that references a non-existing tenant.
+Learn more about our multi-tenancy in Multi-tenancy in the observability platform.

 apiVersion: monitoring.coreos.com/v1